agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/constant-location.md

 *   Globally – in a special class just for constants
 *   Locally – in a class near where they are used

-The general guidelines are:

-> If a constant is used only in a single class, then define it inside that class.
->
-> Define a constant as close to the use of the constant as possible.
->
-> Don’t expose constants to parts of the program that don’t need it if possible.

 If it is used broadly across many classes, then define it either in the most logically associated class, or else in a special class for constants if there is one.
 Constants used broadly across many modules might be an indication that the software should be refactored to segregate functionality properly.

 ## Encapsulation

-Encapsulation is the idea that you want to hide the inner workings of a module as much as possible.
+[Encapsulation](../../Design/encapsulation.md) is the idea that you want to hide the inner workings of a module as much as possible.
 Methods should return the results, but keep the detail of how that result was calculated hidden.
 For example: the method to calculate the area of square should return the area, without exposing how the area is calculated.

 Encapsulation allows modules to be independent.
 Independent modules can be updated and improved more easily.
 For example, a module that persists a set of data, might save it in a relational DB today, but if properly encapsulated it could be changed to using No-SQL tomorrow without breaking the code that calls it.